 Disappointed with the academic philosophy David Wendefilm decided to end his doctorate.
 In his second performance “Das kleine philosophische Manifest” he interrupted a lecture about “Anti-academic philosophy” and burned his diploma in public.
 Interested in building an international acting career he swapped his life in Vienna for the metropolis of São Paulo, where he started to work with theatre, cinema and TV.

-Currently he lives in both Vienna/Austria and São Paulo/Brazil working with projects in Europe and South America.
+Since 2023 he lives again in Vienna/Austria working with projects in Europe and South America.

 David Wendefilm about his work: ”I think the best thing about my acting is the mix of two cultures.
 On one side I am still very disciplined, logical and organized, on the other side I am much more passionate, body-conscious and have improved greatly my abilities of improvising.
 The difficulty of acting in different countries, speaking and working in different languages has allowed me to approach completely new characters and realize in which values our societies (and i am) are based in.“